 Most funding agencies hope that the work they support will bring tangible benefits to society.
-The National Science Foundation (NSF) especially emphasizes the need for applicants to justify not only the intellectual merit of proposed research, but also its broader impacts.
-While intellectual merit refers to the potential to advance knowledge and encompasses the scientific goals, rationale, and method of the project, in a broader impacts statement, applicants address the actions they will take to enhance the potential of the research to benefit society and contribute to the achievement of specific, desired societal outcomes (as defined, for example, in NSF's Grant Proposal Guide Section III.A.2).
+The National Science Foundation (NSF) values the advancement of scientific knowledge and activities that contribute to the achievement of societally relevant outcomes.The NSF especially emphasizes the need for applicants to justify not only the intellectual merit of proposed research, but also its broader impacts.
+While intellectual merit refers to the potential to advance knowledge and encompasses the scientific goals, rationale, and method of the project, in a broader impacts statement, applicants address the actions they will take to enhance the potential of the research to benefit society and contribute to the achievement of specific, desired societal outcomes, as defined in NSF's Grant Proposal Guide Chapter II Section C.

 A number of other funding agencies also promote activities related to broader impacts, such as programs that promote research translation, STEM (science, technology, engineering, and mathematics) education, diversity of the science workforce societal impact, and public understanding.

-There is no boiler-plate.
-Each broader impacts component must be tightly integrated with the specific project being proposed, and needs to stand out for impact compared to the other proposals in the competition.
+This section provides information and links that researchers can draw on to design, implement, and evaluate the broader impact components of their NSF research proposals.There is no boiler-plate.
+Each broader impacts component must be tightly integrated with the specific project being proposed and needs to stand out for impact compared to the other proposals in the competition.

 A strategic objective in support of NSF’s mission is to foster integration of research and education through the programs, projects, and activities it supports at NSF grantee organizations.
 These organizations recruit, train, and prepare a diverse science, technology, engineering, and mathematics (STEM) workforce to advance the frontiers of science and participate in the US technology-based economy.

 NSF’s contribution to the national innovation ecosystem is to provide cutting-edge research under the guidance of the Nation’s most creative scientists and engineers.